Visiting Turkana: Underrated Paradise

 The rooms are built to mimic Turkana bomas.

 We slept at a camp site on shore called Napak.
 It is clean, simple and affordable.
 Perfect for a road trip.
-Camping in Turkana is a different experience altogether.
+Camping by Lake Turkana is a different experience altogether.
 The stars gather in multitudes and the cool air is just right.

 Waking up to this